followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onRowClick.md

 ===========================================================================

 <!--shortDescription-->
-A handler for the **rowClick** event.
-Executed when a user clicks a row.
+A function that is executed when a user clicks a row.
 <!--/shortDescription-->

 <!--fullDescription-->
-Prior to this handler, the widget executes the [onCellClick](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onCellClick) handler and sometimes internal handlers.
-You can use the **handled** field to check whether internal handlers were executed.
+Prior to this function, the widget executes the [onCellClick](/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/#onCellClick) function and sometimes internal functions.
+You can use the **handled** field to check whether internal functions were executed.

-When using DevExtreme SPA Framework, you can navigate to a specific URL on a click.
-For this, assign this URL or its anchor part (#) directly to this option.

-[note]When the clicked row is in the editing state or switches to this state, the **onRowClick** handler is not executed.
-Instead, specify the **onCellClick** handler.
+[note] When the clicked row is in the editing state or switches to this state, the **onRowClick** function is not executed.
+Instead, specify the **onCellClick** function.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->Object<!--/typeFunctionParamType1-->
 <!--typeFunctionParamDescription1-->
-Information about the event.
+Information about the event that caused the function's execution.
 <!--/typeFunctionParamDescription1-->
 <!--typeFunctionParamName1_field1-->component<!--/typeFunctionParamName1_field1-->
 <!--typeFunctionParamType1_field1-->DOMComponent<!--/typeFunctionParamType1_field1-->